Disabled woman left without home help over Christmas break

 Instead she received an email on Boxing Day advising her that due to a lack of carers and because her husband was being provided with care during that time she would not receive any home help for two weeks.

-"They bundled my husband's care and my own together which was wrong.
+"They bundled my husband's care and my own together, which was wrong.
 We have separate needs.
 My carer does things specifically for me," she said.

-While their carer continued to provide personal care to her husband daily and home help on his allotted days, she was not allowed to help change Careen Busing's sheets or tidy her bedroom because that work fell under a different contract.
+While their carer continued to provide personal care to her husband daily and home help on his allotted days, she was not allowed to help change Busing's sheets or tidy her bedroom because that work fell under a different contract.

 Disabled people were paying the price of what appeared to be a cost-cutting exercise, Busing said.